Plankske/hb-virtual_switch/README.md

     - **Keywords:** Enter one keyword or key phrase as it appears in the log file.

+       <u>Note:</u>

-       <u>Note:</u> the plugin:
+        - the plugin:
-        - ignore upper case letters in the keyword and the log file
+          - ignores upper case letters in the keyword and the log file
           - removes ANSI escape characters from the keyword
-        - ignore keywords that appear in this plugin's DEBUG lines
+          - ignores keywords that appear in this plugin's DEBUG lines
+        - a keyword triggered switch that is on a timer is always a One Shot switch

     - **Delay switch start:** Delay switch activation after Homebridge starts.
 Select this to prevent premature triggering of the switch by trigger ords that appear during e.g. the start of Homebridge.